osu-crypto/libOTe/README.md

 [BLNNOOSS15]  - Sai Sheshank Burra and Enrique Larraia and Jesper Buus Nielsen and Peter Sebastian Nordholt and Claudio Orlandi and Emmanuela Orsini and Peter Scholl and Nigel P. Smart, _High Performance Multi-Party Computation for Binary Circuits Based on Oblivious Transfer_. [eprint/2015/472](https://eprint.iacr.org/2015/472.pdf)

 [ALSZ15]  - Gilad Asharov and Yehuda Lindell and Thomas Schneider and Michael Zohner, _More Efficient Oblivious Transfer Extensions with Security for Malicious Adversaries_. [eprint/2015/061](https://eprint.iacr.org/2015/061)

-[NP01]  -    Moni Naor, Benny Pinkas, _Efficient Oblivious Transfer Protocols_.
+[CRR21] - Geoffroy Couteau ,Srinivasan Raghuraman and Peter Rindal, _Silver: Silent VOLE and Oblivious Transfer from Hardness of Decoding Structured LDPC Codes_.